laurapm/eco-smart-pot/database/README.md

 cases it does not connect to the Primary Node, but to the node that has been specified.

 To always connect to the primary node, a step forward must be taken.
-Besided the host IP Address and Port on where MongoDB server is running, it is also needed the name of the replica set:
+Besides the host IP Address and Port on where MongoDB server is running, it is also needed the name of the replica set: